Generic Name: levofloxacin (oral) (LEE voe FLOX a sin)

 Levaquin is used to treat bacterial infections of the skin, sinuses, kidneys, bladder, or prostate.
 Levaquin is also used to treat bacterial infections that cause bronchitis or pneumonia, and to treat people who have been exposed to anthrax.

-Fluoroquinolone antibiotics can cause serious or disabling side effects.
+Fluoroquinolone antibiotics can cause serious or disabling side effects that may not be reversible.
 Levaquin should be used only for infections that cannot be treated with a safer antibiotic.

 Stop taking Levaquin and call your doctor at once if you have sudden pain, swelling, bruising, tenderness, stiffness, or movement problems in any of your joints.
 Rest the joint until you receive medical care or instructions.